NEW: Fire has been contained and guests and employees safely evacuated, hotel says

 Source says the fire began on the 20th floor when curtains inside a residence caught fire

-Firefighters battled a blaze that engulfed a luxury hotel in Dubai Thursday night while a spectacular New Year’s fireworks display lit up the night sky nearby.
+Firefighters had battled the blaze raging at the swanky Address Downtown Dubai hotel late Thursday as a spectacular New Year’s fireworks display lit up the night sky.

 Bruce Szczepanski, who watched from the balcony of a nearby hotel, said he could still hear parts of the building crashing to the ground more than nine hours after the blaze began.

 “There are huge flames, and you can hear the structure falling and the thuds,” he said.